-- CO 1: Develop a fair amount of clarity regarding stocks and investments. - CO 2: Perceive the notion of analyzing stocks for informed decision making purpose. - CO 3: To understand the different ways of analyzing stocks for rational investment decision making. - CO 4: To be able to logically use the different stock market indicators essential for investment. - CO 5: To identify the different techniques for functioning of multinational corporations in terms of managing cash, receivables and working capital.
+[CO.1].
+Develop a fair amount of clarity regarding stocks and investments.

+[CO.2].
+Perceive the notion of analyzing stocks for informed decision making purpose.

+[CO.3].
+Understand the different ways of analyzing stocks for rational investment decision making.

+[CO.4].
+Able to logically use the different stock market indicators essential for investment.

+[CO.5].
+Identify the different techniques for functioning of multinational corporations in terms of managing cash, receivables and working capital.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

-Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a
+Attendance (Formative) is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

 The allowance of 25% includes all types of leaves including medica

 leaves.